Size of exceptional sets in weakly mixing systems: The Chacon Transformation

-In this section, we show some basic properties of the Chacon transformation.
-The main results of this section are Corollary \ref{co02} and Lemma \ref{l05}.
-Corollary \ref{co02} gives a recurrence formula for $D_l$.
-Further, Lemma \ref{l05} shows that $b_l$, the size of the support of $D_l$, is related to the balanced ternary expansion of $l$ (see Lemma \ref{l05}).
+The main results of this section are Corollary~\ref{cor:D_l} and Lemma~\ref{lem:ternary}.
+Corollary~\ref{cor:D_l} gives a recurrence formula for $D_l$, which is the backbone of all future results.
+Further, Lemma~\ref{lem:ternary} shows that $b_l$, the size of the support of $D_l$, is related to the balanced ternary expansion of $l$ (see Lemma~\ref{lem:ternary}).
 Some of the results presented here have been shown in previous works such as \cite{Alpha}.
-Namely, Corollary \ref{co02} is similar to Theorem 3.3 of \cite{Alpha}, and (2) of Corollary \ref{co03} is similar to Proposition 4.2 of \cite{Alpha}.
+Namely, parts of Corollary~\ref{cor:D_l} were shown in Theorem~3.3 and Proposition~4.2 in \cite{Alpha}.